 *This article has been updated to reflect the latest cruise ships from Royal Caribbean.

-Royal Caribbean International currently has 26 cruise ships in the fleet, more than any other cruise line in the world (currently beating Carnival by one).
+With the inclusion of Utopia of the Seas, Royal Caribbean International currently has 28 cruise ships in the fleet, more than any other cruise line in the world (currently beating Carnival by one).
 With the largest cruise ships in the world (Oasis-class) and some of the most technologically advanced cruise ships on the water, the cruise line is growing quickly.

 Below we will look at every single ship in the Royal Caribbean fleet.

 What is the newest Royal Caribbean ship?
-Wonder of the Seas, an Oasis-class ship launched in 2022, is the latest ship to be built and added to service with the cruise line.
+Utopia of the Seas, an Oasis-class ship launched in 2024, is the latest ship to be built and added to service with the cruise line.

 The oldest Royal Caribbean ship is Grandeur of the Seas which was built in 1996.